Approved by the Church on January 31, 2018

 Section 1.
 Worship

-Regular worship services shall normally be held on Sunday morning, Sunday evening, and Wednesday evening of each week.
-A regular worship service may be cancelled only by the pastor and a consensus of the deacons.
+Regular worship services shall normally be held on Sunday morning, Sunday evening and Wednesday evening of each week.
+A regular worship service may be cancelled only by the Pastor and a consensus of the deacons.
 Special religious meetings may be scheduled by the pastor or by vote of the church.
-The Lord’s Supper shall be observed at least once each quarter and at such other times as the pastor or the church may determine.
+The Lord's Supper shall be observed at least once each quarter and at such other times as the pastor or the church may determine.

 Section 2.
 Business

 A. Regular meetings: The time for the regular quarterly business meeting shall be the fourth Wednesday night in the month following the end of each quarter.
-Changes in the time for the regular quarterly business meeting shall be governed by the provisions set fort below for special business meetings.
+Changes in the time for the regular quarterly business meeting shall be governed by the provisions set forth below for special business meetings.

-B. Special meetings: The moderator, at his discretion, or when requested by the deacons, trustees, or a regular committee, shall call from the pulpit a special business meeting, the particular object of the meeting being clearly stated.
+B. Special meetings: The moderator, at his discretion, or when requested by the deacons, trustees or a regular committee, shall call from the pulpit a special business meeting, the particular object of the meeting being clearly stated.
 Special business meetings of the church shall also be called upon written application of any five (5) members specifying the object thereof.

 C. Notice: Notice of special business meetings must be made on the Sunday preceding the special meeting.
 The earliest a special meeting can be held will be the Wednesday evening following the notice on Sunday.